-In July 2015 Chameleon began wooden window repair and exterior wood restoration work on a Grade II listed cottage in Barley, Hertfordshire– an idyllic rural village containing many other historic buildings.
-This property features some quite unique exterior timber cladding, a traditional thatched roof and is set amidst beautiful gardens.
+In July 2015, Chameleon began casement windows refurbishment work on a Grade II listed cottage in Barley, Hertfordshire.
+An idyllic rural village containing many other historic buildings.
+This property features some unique exterior timber cladding and a traditional thatched roof and is set amidst beautiful gardens.
 It also has a spacious granny annexe on site.

-Following the above preparation and repair work, all nails on the exterior woodwork were painstakingly primed so as to ensure no rusting or staining after finishing paint is applied.
-The property is then thoroughly protected with sheeting to ensure work areas are contained and there is no spray over of paint.
-After this our high quality American imported paint is applied in coats via a sprayer.
-With our spray method, we ensure solid and even paint application leaving a high quality and durable finish.
+Following the above preparation and repair work, all nails on the exterior woodwork were painstakingly primed to ensure no rusting or staining after finishing paint is applied.
+The property is then thoroughly protected with sheeting to ensure there is no spray-over of paint on surrounding surfaces.
+After this, we painted stayed all the windows and cladding.

 After ten days of work on-site, we pull off the job, having given this old and tired building a new lease of life.
 The owners are left happy with their beautiful building restored to its former glory.